ssduman/doodle-classifier/README.md

 ## Specifications: ##
 * Interactive GUI in Tkinter, allows to the user choose various settings
 * Neural network can run up to 4 layers (without changing the source code)
-* Supports L2, adam and dropout
+* Supports L2, Dropout regularizations and Adam, momentum, mini batch optimizers and various loss function
 * Plots cost and accuracy of train and test data and saves.
+* Resets paramenters according to new layers or old one.
 * Predicts doodles with Google Quick, Draw Dataset
 * Shows selected images from data
 * Saves biases and weights of the neural network or loads